magnitopic/magnitopic.com/README.md

+# magnitopic.com Made with JamStack

-#The sorce code for magnitopic.com
+Source code for the [magnitopic.com](magnitopic.com) web page.

-This code is a dum
+All done in JamStack.